jrdalino/microservice-architecture-devsecops/README.md

 }
 ```

-### Module 1.10 Run login command to retrieve credentials for our Docker client and then automatically execute it (include the full command including the $ below).
+### Step 1.10: Run login command to retrieve credentials for our Docker client and then automatically execute it (include the full command including the $ below).
 ```
 $ $(aws ecr get-login --no-include-email)
 ```

-### Module 1.11 Push our Docker Image
+### Step 1.11: Push our Docker Image
 ```
 $ docker push 707538076348.dkr.ecr.us-east-1.amazonaws.com/jrdalino/calculator-rest-api:latest
 ```

-### Module 1.12 Validate Image has been pushed
+### Step 1.12: Validate Image has been pushed
 ```
 $ aws ecr describe-images --repository-name jrdalino/calculator-rest-api:latest
 ```